Skip to content

 ).unwrap_or_throw()

-To approve the user's login (authentication) selfie, you will have to check 2 scores:
+To approve the user's login (authentication) selfie, you will check the result field that can have 3 different values: ok, ko and n/a.

 GET /user/authentication/ response example